LeoQK/Manual/README.md

 ### What We Do

+**We research the application of gaming skills to real-world problems and careers.
+We use our research to coach gamers seeking career growth.**

 Leading organizations have started to [hire gamers](https://www.businessinsider.com/retired-gamer-offered-internship-for-past-starcraft-2-performance-2019-10) for their problem-solving skills.
 But there exist no tools that would enable the interaction between gamers and organizations to intensify and scale.

 With Mapcontrol, we aim to build these tools and empower gaming for enterprise: